Scams in Cambodia: What You Need to Know to Travel Safely

 Is it safe to carry cash?

-Yes, but it's best to carry a mix of payment methods: some cash (preferably small USD bills), a debit card, and a prepaid travel card.
-Keep large notes and backup cards in a secure place.
-When using ATMs, choose machines attached to reputable banks or inside shopping centers and avoid isolated machines, especially at night.
+Yes, but keep a mix of payment methods: small USD bills, a debit card, and a prepaid travel card.
+Store large notes and spare cards securely.
+Use ATMs at reputable banks or malls, and avoid isolated machines at night.

 What is the role of the central bank?